 While condoms help prevent both STIs and pregnancy, other forms of birth control (also called contraception) only help prevent pregnancy.
 While you may choose different forms of birth control, remember that condoms are the best form of protection against STIs as well.

 There are many options available for preventing pregnancy, each with its own set of advantages and disadvantages.
 If you are sexually active and don’t want to get pregnant, download our birth control method comparison chart to help you make the choice that’s best for you.
 Remember: many options to prevent pregnancy do not protect you against STIs.

 Don’t believe the hype!

 Maybe you’ve heard some “facts” about pregnancy (and ways to avoid it).
-Like, a girl can’t get pregnant the first time she has sex.
-Or that you can’t get pregnant is you are on your period.
+Like, a girl can’t get pregnant the first time she has sex, or you can’t get pregnant if you are on your period.
 Right?
 Wrong.
-Learn how to to separate the myths from the facts.
+Learn how to separate the myths from the facts.
 A girl can get pregnant even if:

 - she is having a period

 - she does not have vaginal intercourse very often